 To stop the warming, we have to stop fossil fuel pollution.
 To stop the pollution, we have to end the fossil fuel industry.

-So what can you do?
-Connect with others and just start somewhere
+What can you do?
+Connect with others and just start somewhere.

 Fight bullshit.
 Spread awareness.
 Call out captured elected leaders.
 Demand an end to fossil fuels.
 Drive local progress.
 Prepare for danger.
 Do everything in your capitalism-given, consumer power to get money (and therefore influence) out of Big Oil’s pockets.
-Here are a few ideas and resources to get you started:
+Yellow Dot exists to drive a shift in cultural awareness and visible individual action does that, too.
+Here are a few ways to get started:

 Join a climate group in your area (or start one).